FPGA-Based Neural Network Accelerators for Space Applications: A Survey

-Papatheofanous et al. (2022)~\cite{papatheofanousSoCFPGAAcceleration2022} proposed the Lightweight Dilation UNet (LD-UNet), a compact model for semantic segmentation tasks.
+\phantomsection \textbf{Papatheofanous et al. (2022)~\cite{papatheofanousSoCFPGAAcceleration2022}} proposed the Lightweight Dilation UNet (LD-UNet), a compact model for semantic segmentation tasks.
 This NN was implemented on a Zynq UltraScale+ MPSoC and trained on the 95-Cloud dataset \cite{mohajeraniCloudnetCloudSegmentation2020} for cloud detection.
-The implementation relied on Vitis AI \cite{vitisVitisAIUser2022} and HLS to generate the hardware design for the FPGA.
-Furthermore, Vitis AI employed quantization techniques to utilize an 8-bit fixed-point arithmetic, achieving a higher performance.
+The implementation method relied on the AMD DPU, Vitis AI, and HLS to accelerate the algorithm.

-The results indicated that the quantization approach led to a small degradation in accuracy, Intersection over Union (IoU), recall, and precision.
-Notably, when utilizing the FPGA as an accelerator, this application demonstrated a speedup of 1.64.
-According to the Vivado power analysis report, the accelerator exhibited a power consumption of 14.111 W.
+This quantization resulted in degradation in accuracy, IoU, recall, and precision.
+Nevertheless, the FPGA implementation achieved a 1.64x speedup over the non-accelerated implementation.
+Additionally, according to the Vivado power analysis report, it consumed 14.111 W.